JosephDuffy/DeepLink/README.md

 # DeepLinks

-The `DeepLinks` package provides various libraries for creating deep links in to apps.
-Some apps are included with the package.
-For apps that aren't included in the package you can create your own deep link type using the `@DeepLink` macro.
+The `DeepLinks` package enables easily creating type-safe deep links.
+Deep links for some apps are included with the package.
+For apps that aren't included custom deep link types can be created using the `@DeepLink` macro.

 ```swift
 @DeepLink